How do you choose between traditional marketing and digital marketing? What’s the difference between the two, and which should you use?

 Advantages of Traditional Marketing

-According to this article, billboards are still one of the top ways to advertise in specific markets, reaching over 90% of the population.
+This article states that billboards are a popular advertising method in specific markets, reaching over 90% of the population.

-However, the internet has allowed business owners to reach a broader audience more fascinating than traditional media.
+However, the internet has enabled business owners and marketers to expand their audience beyond traditional media.

 Static text